Stephen-Seo/EN605.607.81.SP22_ASDM_Project/specifications/backend_protocol_specification.md

                               // g - magenta placed
                               // h - cyan winning and placed piece
-                              // i - magenta winning and placed piece }
+                              // i - magenta winning and placed piece
+        // optional "peer_emote" entry is message from opponent "peer_emote": "smile" // or "frown", or "neutral", or "think" }
 ```